jinxinwuu/KP/README.md

 You just need to **start** with something so tiny that resistance disappears.
 Once momentum begins, the rest often follows.

-### Why I built this
-I'm a beginner coder who struggles with procrastination a lot.
-Instead of reading more books or making grand plans, I decided to build a tool that forces me to take one real tiny action every day.
-This is my personal anti-procrastination coach — and maybe it can help others too.

 ### Current status (March 2026)
 - MVP v0.2 running on Streamlit